Happyr/developer.happyr.com/_posts/2021-09-06-performance-test-bref-runtime-component.md

 difficult to collect data from.
 But with 5 cold starts on each function we can see that they are pretty much the same.

 So what do these results really say?
-I do not expect that all application will run 50% faster with the Runtime component.
+I do not expect that all applications will run 50% faster with the Runtime component.
 But it is safe to assume that most application will do at least 2-3 ms better.